 As aforementioned, VTS can be considered as a complex socio-technical system.
 There are multiple aspects, which may affect operator work, system performance and operator well-being.
 The following table presents key areas to address within the design, evaluation and assessment of VTS systems based on the HTO framework.

 To acknowledge the difference between VTS systems world-wide, a fourth category, Environment, has been added to the list below as service provision, service level and demands may vary.

+These factors are taken into consideration noting the VTS Operational area, including the area specific aspects of the fairway, traffic, meteorological and hydrographic elements.

 Human factors in VTS